 First, thank you to all of the area leaders and participants that joined this year’s Colorado Springs Christmas Bird Count.
-This year, 172 people participated as field observers or feeder watchers in 30 areas within our count circle.
+This year, 178 people participated as field observers or feeder watchers in 30 areas within our count circle.
 We devoted an amazing 122 miles on foot, 433 miles by car, and a total of 220 party hours toward this year’s count.
-Our combined efforts found 98 species on count day and seven additional during count week, for a total of 105 species, the highest on record for the Colorado Springs CBC, dating back to 1994 (average species count over the past 22 years is 92.9.
+Our combined efforts found 99 species on count day and three additional species during count week, for a total of 102 species.
+The average species count over the past 22 years is 92.9.
 This year, we counted a total of 20,777 individual birds, one of the highest counts in twenty-two years, over which the average total individuals is 17,215.

 This event is truly a group effort.
 Each year, Colorado Springs has one of the highest participant turnouts of any Christmas Bird Count in Colorado.
 CBCs are a great way to contribute to the effort to sustain our bird populations.
 I hope each of you takes time to consider how important birds are in your life, and think about other ways you can get involved to ensure their futures in our community and beyond.

 I am working each year to improve this count.
 If you have any suggestions for changes or improvements, please share them with me.
 I look forward to seeing everyone again for next year’s CBC.

 Click here for a complete species count by region.